Compliance Management for Federated Data Processing: Spatio-Temporal Purpose-Aware RBAC Graph

 with each edge $e = (r,o) \in E$ carrying the activation interval $\tau(e) = (t^s_e,\, t^e_e)$.
 The \emph{edge activation function} is:

 The \emph{time-indexed graph} at time $t$ retains only currently active edges:

-$G(t)$ governs which role--object pairs carry a live temporal permission at $t$, but temporal activation alone is not sufficient for access authorisation: the spatial, purpose, and minimisation constraints below must also be satisfied.
+$G(t)$ governs which role--object pairs carry a live temporal permission at $t$, but temporal activation alone is not sufficient for access authorization: the spatial, purpose, and minimization constraints below must also be satisfied.